Bogdanp/personal-website/content/post/racket-gui-saves.md

 ```

 Assigning a `parent` to a widget ensures that said widget renders
-within `parent`.
-So, above, we have defined the following hierarchy:
+within said object.
+So, above, we have defined the following
+hierarchy:

     window
     └── panel